-The simply idea of linear regression may be thought of as a fundamental idea behind much of the boosting
+The simple idea of linear regression may be thought of as a fundamental idea behind much of the boosting

 methodology used in this study.
 It is what is often used as a starting point3 when building a boosting-based

 model and so may be considered an elementary building block e.g. when defining in a generalised linear